dyp159/dyp159.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate student from [IIIS](https://iiis.tsinghua.edu.cn/), Tsinghua University.
 My research interests primarily focus on embodied AI, specifically RL-related robotics.
-I am advised by Prof. [Li Yi](https://ericyi.github.io/) in IIIS.
-I have also had a wonderful time as an intern with Prof. [Chuang Gan](https://people.csail.mit.edu/ganchuang/) in 2025 Spring.
-I am now focusing on humanoid whole body control in both simulation and real world.
+I am advised by Prof. [Li Yi](https://ericyi.github.io/) in IIIS, working on Physics-based Human-Object-Interaction Motion Synthesis.
+I have also had a wonderful time as an intern with Prof. [Chuang Gan](https://people.csail.mit.edu/ganchuang/) in the 2025 spring and summer, exploring robotics with multimodal large language model.
+I am now working on humanoid whole body control in both simulation and real world.
 I hope to build an AI systems—through robots or other media—that can make a visible impact on the real world.

 ## Publication